This article was updated on May 27, 2015.

 7. Treat the compilation of the itinerary as though you were the traveler.
 What additional information would you want to know?

-8. PROOF READ, PROOF READ, PROOF READ the completed itinerary.
+8. Proofread the completed itinerary.
 There are a lot of details here.
 Make sure you proof it well.

 To keep your electronic files organized nicely, here’s an example of a file naming convention for travel itineraries.
-Note: XXXXXX = the 6-digit date
+Note: XXXXXX = the six-digit date

-In these examples, the beginning date of the trip was July 30, 2007.
+In these examples, the beginning date of the trip is July 30, 2015.
 The destination was Tampa, Florida for an IAAP convention.
 The traveler’s initials were JLP.

 When using dates in your file names, consider using full six-digit dates so they always align in order by date.
-You may also consider starting with a 2-digit or 4-digit year, so you can find things by the year, then the month and day.
-Using the same sample data from above, that would look like this: 2007 0730 Tampa FL JLP
+You may also consider starting with a two-digit or four-digit year, so you can find things by the year, then the month and day.
+Using the same sample data from above, that would look like this: 2015 0730 Tampa FL JLP.